 She nodded, turning away from him, taking that air of solemnity and elegance with her as she left.
 Levi sensed something raw and powerful from her in that moment, although he could not understand what it was.
 Even though he was confused, he had learned a long time ago to not ignore such feelings, and he resolved to keep a closer eye on her while she was in the capital.
 With nothing more keeping him near the ballroom, he quickly retired to his rooms before someone else could find him.

 As he settled in to sleep, he sent a quick prayer up to whatever god watched over them that he would be able to sleep peacefully.
 The fact that he did not only proved to him that there was no one watching.

-As though in answer to his plea, suddenly a girl stood before him, but she looked just as afraid and confused as she felt.
+As though in answer to his plea, suddenly a girl appeared before him, but she looked just as afraid and confused as she felt.
 She looked at the ground, trying to puzzle out her location.

-When she looked up at him, Levi barely had time to notice her startling mismatched eyes, before he was pulled out of his dream...
+When she looked up at him, Levi barely had time to notice her startling mismatched eyes, before the world around him went white…

 The rest of the dream had blurred together into one large memory of a battlefield he did not recognize - almost as though his mind did not want him to remember - but one detail still stood out.